 This article is aimed at helping home buyers determine who should be called when buying a home.
 It ranks right up there with the post I made about EMT Inspections in Tulsa.
 There’s a lot of misinformation out there aimed at consumers buying homes in Tulsa and the surrounding area as to whether they should be calling a structural engineer or a home inspector.

-First, let’s see what a home inspector does and then we’ll look at what a structural engineer does.
+First, let’s see what a home inspector in Tulsa does and then we’ll look at what a structural engineer does.

 What is a Home Inspector?

 A Home Inspector is someone who has either been trained in the building sciences and how each system of a home operates OR in some cases, have many years building and repairing systems in homes.
 And in some cases, both!